Marksmanship Hunter PvP Talents and Builds — The War Within (11.1.0)

 Note that these builds are generic recommendations for arena and battlegrounds.
 There are multiple viable Marksmanship builds and tweaks that are very powerful in certain matchups.
 A description of each talent point is below.

-If you are looking for advice on which pets to use, there is a seperate page on this guide answering that question in detail.
+If you are looking for advice on which pets to use, there is a separate page on this guide answering that question in detail.
 Generally, you want a Cunning pet unless you expect the enemy team to burst you in a stun, in which case you are likely better off with a Tenacity pet.

 The War Within PvP Talent Builds for Marksmanship Hunters in Arena